 The school received £13,000 in 2017/18 which was used to support Year 7 pupils.

 The majority of this fund is used to support intensive intervention programmes, focusing on developing Literacy and Numeracy skills in small groups.
 It also funds some of the programmes utilised for interventions, these include:

 - Big Maths

 - Teacher Intervention – training course (specifically phonics) for Year 6 teacher

-The other key area of spend was the funding of a transition week for pupils moving from Key Stage 2 to Key Stage 3.
-This cost £3,500 and included resident artists and an Around the World in 80 Days themed workshop.
+The other key area of spend was the funding of a transition week for pupils moving from Key Stage 2 to Key Stage 3, this included resident artists and an Around the World in 80 Days themed workshop.

 The impact of interventions are tracked through the three assessment windows throughout the year.
 Intervention groups are reviewed termly and changed accordingly.

 The transition week enables pupils to settle into learning when they start in year 7, which has traditionally been a challenge for a number of our pupils.
 This readiness to learn can have the biggest impact in terms of progression in Literacy and Numeracy.

 The quality of teaching and learning at the end of KS2 will be enhanced (Literacy and Numeracy training).